WolframResearch/LibraryLinkUtilities/docs/modules/managed_expressions.rst

 .. doxygendefine:: DEFINE_MANAGED_STORE_AND_SPECIALIZATION

-but it has some limitations:
+but the macro has some limitations:

-1. must be invoked from the global namespace
+1. it must be invoked from the global namespace
-2. definition of ``ClassName`` must be visible at the point of invocation
+2. the definition of ``ClassName`` must be visible at the point of invocation
 3. ``ClassName`` must be an unqualified name (which combined with 1. means that ``ClassName`` must be a class defined in the global namespace)

 Lastly, you need to register and unregister your type when library gets loaded or unloaded, respectively.